wheelsa/eCommerce_Platform/README.md

 # eCommerce Platform

 This ReadMe is here to summarize the my eCommerce Platform.
-The purpose of this application is to provide a seemless shopping experience with an iteractive design and the ability to easily process payment.
+The purpose of this application is to provide a seamless shopping experience with an interactive design and the ability to easily process payment.

 ## What you can expect from this app: